ImperialCollegeLondon/MResMLBDinPhysicalSciences/README.md

 Specifically, the following courses will be very beneficial before you start the MLBD MRes and during your first term at the College:

+### Introduction to Python
+   * If you find that you are not comfortable with the level of python contained in the Pre-course material above, you should register for the [Introduction to Python](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/masters/professional-development/introduction-to-python-online-course/) online course available from the Graduate school.
+We reccomend doing so as soon as possible.

 ### Computing and data science
    * [Linux command-line for scientific computing](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/doctoral/professional-development/research-computing-data-science/courses/linux-command-line-for-scientific-computing/)
    * [Plotting in python with matplotlib](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/doctoral/professional-development/research-computing-data-science/courses/plotting-in-python-with-matplotlib/)